-THE CENTRAL LEVEL 1 Central Housing Forum
+THE CENTRAL LEVEL

+The Central Housing Forum

 The Central Housing Forum advises on policies, procedures and service delivery.
-Members participate in policy working groups, and address areas of concern referred by the area and underrepresented forums.
+Members participate in policy working groups, and address areas of concern referred to it by the area forums.

 It comprises of 14 community representatives nominated from the Area network, and representatives from underrepresented forums.
 They meet with the Housing Executive board annually.